pompanobackyard/pompano-events/README.md

-# pompano-events
+# Pompano Events

-Mural de eventos automatizado de Pompano Beach para uso no site do Pompano Backyard.
+A modern, auto-updating event wall for Pompano Beach — embedded on the Pompano Backyard website.
+Powered by Eventbrite.